 Route: If there is a strong prevailing wind, consider doing this walk in a clockwise direction instead so that the weather is behind on the ridge.

 There are alternatives at the beginning and end.
-One can start by walking WSW along the hydro electric road for two miles to the Allt Bad Odhar and ascending Beinn Sheasgarnaich from there as per the GPS route linked to above.
-This is probably a better start than that described in the table below.
+One can start by walking WSW along the hydro electric road for two miles to the Allt Bad Odhar and ascending Beinn Sheasgarnaich from there.
+This is probably a better start than that described in the table below because the terrain is less boggy.
 One should also finish by returning along this upper road as it is very much pleasanter than the one along the valley floor.

 There are a large number of gates on the horizontal hydro-electric track at 400m, and these are connected to a plethora of deer fences running upwards and downwards perpendicular to track as well as one running parallel to the track higher up the hill.
 This means that you are almost certain to have to climb over a deer fence a couple of times.